composer/composer/doc/00-intro.md

 mv composer.phar /usr/local/bin/composer
 ```

+If you like to install it only for your user and avoid requiring root permissions,
+you can use `~/.local/bin` instead which is available by default on some
+Linux distributions.

 > **Note:** If the above fails due to permissions, you may need to run it again
 > with sudo.